lukasm27/qmcas-website/README.md

 This is a static website built with fundamental web technologies, focusing on a clean, responsive, and lightweight user experience.
 HTML: For the structure and content of the website.
 CSS: For styling, layout, and responsive design to ensure the site works well on all devices.
+JavaScript: To optimise the website for mobile viewing.

 **Status**
 Current Status: In Development